pkgw/cranko/book/src/jit-versioning/index.md

 synchronize with the `main` branch and keep everything coherent, especially in light of **issue #2**?

-Just-in-time versioning says: just don’t!
+Just-in-time versioning says: don’t!
 On the `main` branch, assign everything a version number of 0.0.0, and never change it.
 When your CI system runs on the `rc` branch, before you do anything else, edit your metadata files to assign the actual version numbers.
 If the build succeeds, commit those